jhoneill/vsteam/.docs/Add-VSTeamWorkItemPageGroup.md

 Bug          ReportInformation Section1  Environment False          True
 ```

-This shows items being piped into the command, and uses an example from the Add-VSTeamWorkItemPage help.
+This shows items being piped into the command and uses an example from the Add-VSTeamWorkItemPage help.
 First Get-VSTeamProcess finds the processes which match Scrum? ("Scrum3","Scrum4", and "Scrum5" but not "Scrum"), then the processes are piped into Add-VSTeamWorkItemPage, which cretes a new page on the layout of the "Bug" workitem type.
 Then pages a priped into Add-VSTeamWorkItemPageGroup which creates a group named environment on each one.
 Both the Add- commands have the -Force switch to prevent confirmation prompts and Add-VSTeamWorkItemPageGroup stores the result in $groups so that it can be used in other commands, like Add-VSTeamWorkItemControl.